Introvert friendly - York Wedding Photographer

 Otters are fun and playful.

-They don’t want to spend their wedding day posing for photos.
+They don’t want to spend their wedding day posing.

-They don’t want their guests getting bored standing in lines when they could be getting drunk.
+They don’t want their guests waiting for photos when they could be having fun.

-And they don’t want to spend an hour away from their guests, who they haven’t seen in ages, to fail at being models.
+And they don’t want to be dragged away from people they haven’t seen in ages, to fail at being models.

-What otters do want is a flipping good party!
+What otters do want is a flipping good party for them and their loved ones!

 Group portraits - optional!